 Ido Wallach joined DKSH in November 2019 as Vice President Group Controlling, based in Singapore.
 Since July 1, 2021, he has been Chief Financial Officer (CFO) and Member of the Executive Committee.
-Ido has more than 25 years of extensive experience in finance and capital markets spanning Europe (including Switzerland), Asia, and North America.
+In addition to Finance, Ido is also responsible for Supply Chain Management and Transformation within DKSH.
+Ido has more than 25 years of extensive experience in finance and capital markets spanning Eu-rope (including Switzerland), Asia, and North America.
 Before joining DKSH, he was CFO at Keter from 2016 until 2019 and prior to that, he has held finance leadership positions at L'Oréal (2007-2016), P&G (2002-2006), and EY (1999-2000).
+Since August 2024, he is a member of the Board of Directors of aCommerce Group Public Company Limited and of aCommerce Group Limited.
 Ido Wallach holds an MBA from SDA Bocconi School of Management in Milan, Italy, and a Bachelor of Economics from University College London, UK.